Pomax/reddit-image-catch-up/README.md

 1. `package.json`
 2. `config.json`
-3. a file like `config.json` but not called that.
+3. a file like `config.json`, but not called that.

 ### 1. Using package.json for your configuration

-If you don't change anything, then the script will use the predefined config that is already presupplied in this project's package.json:
+If you don't change anything, then the script will use the predefined config in this project's package.json:

 ```
 {